raganwald/raganwald.github.com/_posts/2017-07-22-ownership.md

 An iterator is an object with a `.next()` method.
 When you call it, you get a Plain Old JavaScript Object (or “POJO”) that has a `done` property.
 If the value of `done` is `false`, you are also given a `value` property that represents, well, a value.
 If the value of `done` is `true`, you may or may not be given a `value` property.

-Iterators are stateful by design: Repeatedly invoking the `.next()` method usually results in a series of values until `done` (although some iterators continue indefinately).
+Iterators are stateful by design: Repeatedly invoking the `.next()` method usually results in a series of values until `done` (although some iterators continue indefinitely).

 Here’s an iterator that counts down: